ajithspoojary/TwitterScraping/README.md

 ## Directory Structure
 > 1. This repository consists the file required to create Twitter Scrapper Application
 > 2. The "main.py" file consists of major code required to develop the applcation.
 Pycharm IDE is recommended.
-> 3. The "lottie.py" file has code required for animation of image in front Streamlit User Interface.
+> 3. The "lottie.py" file has code required for animation of image in Frontend Streamlit User Interface.

 ## Requirements
 > 1. Python Scripting
 > 2. Streamlit for Front End UI
+> 3. Snscrape library to extract data from Twitter
 > 3. Pandas to create Data Frames
 > 3. Mongodb to store data in database